isomerpages/psd-psw/_pswspark/About PSW: Spark.md

 ---
 ### Public Service Week (PSW): Spark

 Public Service Week 2023 kicks off with PSW: Spark.
 This opening event brings public officers together to celebrate and recognise officers and agencies for excellence in service delivery, organisational practices and innovation.
-Key highlights include the Public Sector Transformation (PST) Awards Ceremony, speech by Minister-in-charge of the Public Service, Mr. Chan Chun Sing, a One Public Service quiz with e-vouchers to be won and an exciting dance item by So Drama!
+Key highlights include the Public Sector Transformation (PST) Awards Ceremony, speech by Minister-in-charge of the Public Service, Mr. Chan Chun Sing, a One Public Service quiz with vouchers to be won and an exciting dance item by So Drama!
 Entertainment.

 |  | |
 | -------- | -------- |